Transfer Student Registration

 THE COLORADO COLLEGE UNIT AND CREDIT EQUIVALENTS

-1.00 Colorado College unit is equal to 4 semester hours or 6 quarter hours.
+1.00 Colorado College unit is equivalent to 4 semester hours or 6 quarter hours.
 All transfer credit will use this equation.

 CC grants credit according to how much credit is awarded by the college it's being transferred from.
 For example: a 3 semester hour credit course will transfer as 0.75 CC unit, a 6 quarter hour credit course as 1.00 CC unit

 You may add a course at any time prior to the beginning of the block without a signature.
 Once the block has begun, you may add or change a course during the first two days of the block, with the signature of both the add and drop professors.
 You have until 5:00 pm the second Tuesday of the block to drop a course.
 The deadline is the same for two-block courses.
 Keep in mind that dropping a course may put you at a disadvantage in completing your requirements for graduation in the usual four-year time frame and may cause a financial loss as well.

 If you are allowed into a course on the first day of class because you were on the waitlist, you must have the professor sign an add form and bring it to the Registrar’s Office.
 If you are enrolled in another class, you must have that signature or an email, as well, before we can process and add your new course.
 If you do not follow this procedure you risk not receiving credit for that course.
 In addition, you lose your option for the “P” grade track if you have not elected that choice within the first four days of the block.
 It is a good idea to check that your schedule accurately reflects the classes you are enrolled in.